Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 The most important factor to consider when choosing an e-learning platform is its course structure and quality.

-In this section, I’ll show you what to expect in terms of courses and academic credentials on Udacity and Coursera.
+This section covers what to expect in terms of courses and academic credentials on Udacity and Coursera.

 Coursera